sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 ### REGISTER PAGE
---1)User must enter valid email,his username,password and phone number is optional.If the mail or password is not correct then it will be dispalyed invalid email_id or invalid password
+--1)User must enter valid email,his username,password and phone number(optional).If the mail or password is not correct then it will be dispalyed invalid email_id or invalid password
   2)The data entered from user is stored in the database

 #### MAIN UI PAGE
    --1)On this page the user enters the symptoms he experiences and when he clicks on the submit button the page gets redirected to a new webpage where probability of
-       that person havinf covid-19 is shown
+       that person having covid-19 is shown
    --2)He also have an option to click on report button,logout,signup page

 ### REPORT PAGE
-  --1)THE report page displays all the reports he have generated from day 1 on the app basically it is a history of his symptoms report
+  --1)The report page displays all the reports the user  have generated from day 1 on the app,basically it is a history of all his reports